brownplt/B2T2/Errors.md

     function(t):
       pieChart(count(t, "get-acne"), "true", "get-acne")
     end
-> showAcneProportions(tableBM)?
+> showAcneProportions(tableJellyAnon)
 ```

 ### What is the Bug?

-The program supplies a table produced by `count` to `pieChart`, which also consumes two column names of its input table.
+The program supplies a table produced by `count` to `pieChart`, which also expects two column names of its input table.
 The table produced by `count` contains two column names, `"value"` and `"count"`.
-None of the given colum names, `"true"` and `"get-acen"`, is valid.
+Neither of the supplied colum names, `"true"` and `"get-acne"`, are valid.

 ### A Corrected Program